 The Uniform Child Custody Jurisdiction and Enforcement Act, also known as UCCJEA, is a United States law used to determine which court has jurisdiction when determining the custody of minors.
 This version of the law is an update to an earlier text, called The Uniform Child Custody Jurisdiction Act, which was originally created in 1968.
-All but two states are signatories of the act, though the remaining states, Massachusetts and Vermont, continue to debate updating it.
+All but one state are signatories of the act, though the remaining state, Massachusetts, continues to debate updating it.

 The revision to the 1968 law included some major adaptations to improve its clarity and to comply with later laws.
 Clarifications include provisions for visitation rights across state lines and standards for certain variations of jurisdiction.
 One of the primary reasons for the update was to comply with the federal 1980 Parental Kidnapping Prevention Act, which as a federal law that technically superseded the state-created Uniform Child Custody Jurisdiction Act, causing inconsistency and confusion.

 The UCCJEA consists of three main articles that outline jurisdiction and enforcement in custody cases that cross state lines.
 It requires that one state be chosen as the minor's home state based on qualifying criteria, giving that state primary jurisdiction over the case.
 In some cases, such as situations where abuse is occurring, the act allows a state emergency jurisdiction, but it only allows temporary custody orders for these exceptions.